-Once upon a time WiFi doorbells were seen as a very odd invention – fast forward to 2018 and Ring has made a BIG impression on the world.
+Once upon a time video doorbells or WiFi doorbells were seen as a very odd invention – fast forward to 2018 and Ring has made a BIG impression on the world.
 So much so Amazon recently purchased Ring!
-Now Google’s Nest has released their own smart WiFi doorbell – Nest Hello .
+Now Google’s Nest team has released their own video doorbell – Nest Hello .

 The question everyone is asking is which doorbell is the best and what is the difference of Nest Hello Vs Ring!

 To make it a fair comparison we used Ring’s latest model the Ring Doorbell 2.

 (Note: Ring does have a Pro model but it’s not as popular as their Ring 2)